January 22, 2026

 • No device switching: If your phone breaks or stops working, you can’t take out the SIM and insert it into another device to continue your service.

-Postpaid vs. Prepaid SIM Card: Pros and Cons
+Postpaid vs. prepaid SIM Card: Pros and cons

 Pros: